configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 ## How to add a targeting rule?

 You can add a targeting rule to a feature flag on the Dashboard by clicking on the `+IF` ("Add targeting rule") button.
-Add more targeting rules by clicking on the `+OR` button at the bottom of a targeting rule.
+Add more targeting rules by clicking on the `+OR` button at the bottom of the targeting rule.
 ![Add targeting rule](/assets/targeting/targeting-rule/add-rule.jpg)

 ## How does it work? - Anatomy of a Targeting Rule